jmettraux/quaderno/README.md

 ## samples

-There is are some <a href="http://ruote.rubyforge.org/quaderno/">sample pages</a>.
+There are some <a href="http://ruote.rubyforge.org/quaderno/">sample pages</a>.
 The most complete one is <a href="http://ruote.rubyforge.org/quaderno/page2.html">page 2</a> (though it's overloaded with helper white on black data rendering).

 ## current limitations